 What Are The Most Common Force Out Plays In Baseball?

-The force out is a defensive play that prevents base runners from making bases or scoring, and the most common force outs are singles, doubles, and triple plays.
+Some of the most common force-out plays occur on hits that are singles, doubles, and triple plays.
 The defense will use force to make baserunners move and create an opportunity to tag them or touch the open base.

 The Single-Out Force Out